annarto/annarto.github.io/content/about.md

 ## Grants and Awards

+* 2026 Best Short Film for 3cm of Complexity in Punto de Vista 2026
+* 2026 Honorable Mention for 3cm of Complexity in Diagonale 2026
-* 2024 Honorable Award of Best Experimental Film (Festival of Nations 2024)
+* 2024 Honorable Award of Best Experimental Film (Amazon Woman) (Festival of Nations 2024)
 * 2023 Outstanding Artist Award (Experimental film) 2023 from the Federal Ministry of Education and Culture in Austria
 * 2023 Young Audience Award for "AMAZON WOMAN" from Rencontres Internationales Sciences & Cinémas (RISC 2023)
 * 2023 Experimental Grand Prix to "Issues with my other Half" Roanne Festival de Ciné Court Animé / France